About Me

 Research Interests

-I am first year Cognitive Science Ph.D.
+I am 2nd year Cognitive Science Ph.D.
 Student, supervised by Prof. Jacob Feldman.
 Together we will be studying the nature of perception by running categorization experiments.
 These experiments are focused on how feature learning influences categorization, and what is the relationship between mutual information and categorization?
 In addition to focusing on the human-side of learning, I will be applying this work to the field robotics.
 Indeed, this work does not only apply to humans, and the first two years of my Ph.D. will be focusing on how human feature learning can be applied to the field of Robotics, as it is a key component to giving Robots "human-like" vision.
 More details about my research can be found in my "Research" section.

 Personal Interests